Living Sober Sucks

 Living Sober Sucks?

-Regardless of whether you’ve been drinking for only a short time or for years, it is going to suck when you first sober up.
+Regardless of whether youve been drinking for only a short time or for years, it is going to suck when you first sober up.
 Many things will improve in your life but some will not.
-There will be added challenges and struggles that you will have to face - sober.
-This is not to say that it isn’t worth doing.
-I believe that your chances of maintaining sobriety and learning to enjoy living sober are heightened by accepting these realities.
+There will be added challenges and struggles that you will have to face - and you will have to face them sober.
+This is not to say that it isn't worth doing.
+I believe that your chances of maintaining sobriety and learning to enjoy living sober are heightened by accepting certain realities.

 Forget Recovery